-Services that are covered for you What you must pay when you get these services would be necessary without it.
-Before you receive services from a specialist, you must first obtain a referral from your PCP.
+Services that are covered for you What you must pay when you get these services you must first obtain a referral from your PCP.
 Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
 Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
 Even if you stay in the hospital overnight, you might still be considered an "outpatient."
-You pay \$225 per day for outpatient procedures and services, including but not limited to diagnostic and therapeutic endoscopy, and outpatient surgery performed in an outpatient hospital or ambulatory surgical center.
-Refer to "Colorectal Screening" in this chart for cost-sharing you pay for colorectal screening procedures.
-You pay no outpatient surgery copayment if you are admitted as an inpatient to the hospital for the same condition within 24 hours after an outpatient procedure or surgery (refer to "Inpatient Hospital Care" in this chart for the hospital cost-share that
+You pay \$225 per day for outpatient procedures and services, including, but not limited to, diagnostic and therapeutic endoscopy, and outpatient surgery performed in an outpatient hospital or ambulatory surgical center.
+Refer to "Colorectal cancer screening" in this chart for cost-sharing you pay for a colorectal cancer screening exam.
+You pay no outpatient surgery copayment if you are admitted as an inpatient to the hospital for the same condition within 24 hours after an outpatient procedure or surgery (refer to "Inpatient Hospital Care" in this chart for the hospital cost-share that applies instead).
+If you are held for observation, the copayment still applies.

-^{} Except in an emergency, prior authorization from Tufts Health Plan Medicare Preferred may be required before you obtain certain outpatient surgery services.
+\Except in an emergency, prior authorization may be required before you receive this service.